 - Introduction of Policy: Any Senator may propose a new or revised policy by way of a motion to the floor during the discussion of New Business agenda items.
 Once a motion is made and approved by the Senate, the Senate President will then assign the issue to the proper standing committee or establish an ad hoc committee if appropriate.

 - Communications: The committee chair will examine the issue, if applicable, with full disclosure to the Senator who introduced the issue and to the Executive Committee.

 - Policy Revision: The committee chair will provide copies of the present policy along with copies of the proposed revised policy to each member of the Senate two weeks in advance of the vote.

 - New Policy: The committee chair will provide copies of the proposed policy to all members of the Senate two weeks in advance of the vote.

-- Forwarding the Policy: If the Senate approves the new or revised policy, the proposed policy and a supporting resolution shall be presented to the University President’s Executive Council by the Staff Senate President.
+- Forwarding the Policy: If the Senate approves the new or revised policy, the proposed policy and a supporting resolution shall be presented to the University’s Executive Council by the Staff Senate President.
 A copy of the resolution will also be forwarded to the President of the University.